DOI-USGS/ISIS3/Getting-started-with-testing-(gtest).md

 1. Add `#include <gtest/gtest.h>` to the file.
 1. Write your test cases.

-## Test fixtures
-Because each test case is a completely fresh environment, there is often set-up code that is shared between multiple test cases.
-You can use a test fixture to avoid copying and pasting this set-up code multiple times.
-See the [gtest documentation](https://github.com/abseil/googletest/blob/master/googletest/docs/primer.md#test-fixtures-using-the-same-data-configuration-for-multiple-tests) for how to create and use fixtures in gtest.

-In order to conform to our test case naming conventions, all test fixtures need to be named `ClassName_FixtureName`.
-For example, a fixture that sets up a BundleSettings object in a not-default state for the BundleSettings unit test could be called `BundleSettings_NotDefault`.

 ## Testing exceptions
 Testing for exception throws in gtest can be rather convoluted.
 Through testing and looking at what others have done, we have settled on using the following setup to test an exception throw: